-Deciding to begin psychotherapy can feel daunting or frightening, and finding a good match with a therapist is important.
+Deciding to begin individual counseling and psychotherapy can feel daunting or frightening, and finding a good match with a therapist is important.
 In my 40 years of practice as a psychotherapist, it has been an honor and a privilege to work with so many patients on their paths of exploration, personal growth, and healing.
 While many individuals and couples come to me with clinical issues, others have sought my assistance to improve their quality of life and sense of well-being.
 I continue to very much enjoy my profession and am grateful to my patients for allowing me to walk with them through difficult and challenging times in their lives.
-My approach is grounded in existential and psychodynamic theories, with a focus on integrating mindfulness and compassion into relationships with self and others.
+My approach to individual counseling is grounded in existential and psychodynamic theories, with a focus on integrating mindfulness and compassion into relationships with self and others.

 INDIVIDUAL Psychotherapy Treatment